Article InfoWebsite pageviews: 5191

 A student witness in the smoking area of Bridge told Cherwell that he saw “a flare-like firework fall into the corridor towards Anuba [an adjacent ‘pre-bar’ to Bridge].
 It fizzed for a bit and then zipped off – there was lots of smoke but I didn’t hear anything.
 I then saw two guys dragged out and interrogated by who I think was the owner of Bridge.”

 Bridge general manager Phil Davidson told Cherwell that “the two names that were given to us as being involved” were Orme Alexander Clarke and Felix Goodman.
-Clarke, 20, is a second-year PPEist at St Benet’s Hall, while Goodman, 19, is a second-year at Christ Church.
+Clarke, 20, allegedly a member of the Bullingdon Club, is a second-year PPEist at St Benet’s Hall, while Goodman, 19, is a second-year at Christ Church.

 “The individuals were held and then dealt with by police who were called to attend.
 We did find out the identity of the male who threw the firework.”

-Thames Valley Police issued a statement about the incident, stating that “Police were called at 12.20am on Friday 8th February, to reports [that] a man was setting off fireworks in the smoking area of The Bridge nightclub, Hythe Bridge Street.
+Thames Valley Police declined to confirm the names but issued a statement about the incident, stating that “Police were called at 12.20am on Friday 8th February, to reports [that] a man was setting off fireworks in the smoking area of The Bridge nightclub, Hythe Bridge Street.